njskalski/bernardo/docs/new_layout.md

 1) change size to full_size()
 2) move fill policy from widget to Layout's setting (LeafLayout and SplitLayout are enough)
 3) change Layout signature from sc to pair (your decided size, your visible part != none)

+Maybe I can throw away "SizeConstraint" totally?
+Because if you think about it, the only place it's used is for scrolling.
+And if I have "full_size" already, scroll will give the widget the full_size-d output anyway.